 Let the past be the past.
 Learn from it and move on.

 4. Scare yourself once a week.

-Janitor to a CEO, Student to professor, Private First Class to Sargent First Class.
-Wherever you are in the spectrum be that very best you can be.
+Janitor to a CEO, student to professor, Private First Class to Sargent First Class.
+Wherever you are on the spectrum be that very best you can be.
 I believe people gravitate and will follow a leader that wants to be good to his or her people.

 None of us are able to achieve success without some help along the way.
 Is there a particular person who you are grateful towards who helped you when things were tough?
 Can you share a story about that?